 30.5 The rights and remedies set forth herein are cumulative and in addition to any other rights or remedies that the Parties may have at law or in equity.

-30.6 If in any instance any provision of , the Master Agreement and these Terms and Conditions shall be determined to be invalid or unenforceable under any applicable law by any competent court or arbitration tribunal, such provision shall be ineffective only to the extent of such prohibition or unenforceability.
-The remaining provisions shall be given effect in accordance with their terms unless the purposes of the Master Agreement and these Terms and Conditions can no longer be preserved by doing so.
+30.6 If in any instance any provision of and Order, the Master Agreement or these Terms and Conditions shall be determined to be invalid or unenforceable under any applicable law by any competent court or arbitration tribunal, such provision shall be ineffective only to the extent of such prohibition or unenforceability.
 The provision declared invalid or unenforceable shall be deemed to be restated to reflect as nearly as possible the meaning and essence of such provision without rendering such amended provision invalid or unenforceable.

 30.7 These Terms and Conditions shall be construed as if drafted jointly by the Parties and no provision in these Terms and Conditions shall be interpreted for or against any Party because that Party or that Party’s legal representative drafted the provision.